Charles Lloyd (jazz musician)

-Charles Lloyd (born March 15, 1938) is an American jazz musician.
-Though he primarily plays tenor saxophone and flute, he has occasionally recorded on other reed instruments, including alto saxophone and the Hungarian tárogató.
+Charles Lloyd (born March 15, 1938) is an American jazz musician and composer.
+He primarily plays tenor saxophone and flute and occasionally other reed instruments, including alto saxophone and the Hungarian tárogató.
 Lloyd's primary band since 2007 has been a quartet including pianist Jason Moran, acoustic bassist Reuben Rogers, and drummer Eric Harland.

 Early life and education

-Charles Lloyd was born and grew up in Memphis, Tennessee, United States, and was exposed to blues, gospel and jazz.
+Lloyd was born in Memphis, Tennessee on March 15, 1938.
+He grew up in Memphis, where he was exposed to blues, gospel, and jazz music.
 He is of African, Cherokee, Mongolian, and Irish ancestry.
 He was given his first saxophone at the age of nine and was riveted by 1940s radio broadcasts by Charlie Parker, Coleman Hawkins, Lester Young, Billie Holiday and Duke Ellington.
 His early teachers included pianist Phineas Newborn, Jr. and saxophonist Irvin Reason.
 His closest childhood friend was trumpeter Booker Little.
 As a teenager Lloyd played jazz with saxophonist George Coleman, Harold Mabern, and Frank Strozier, and was a sideman for blues artists Bobby "Blue" Bland, Howlin' Wolf and B.B.
 King, and R & B singer Johnny Ace.

 In 1956, Lloyd left Memphis for Los Angeles to earn a degree in music at the University of Southern California, where he studied with Bartók specialist Halsey Stevens.
 At night, he played in jazz clubs with Ornette Coleman, Billy Higgins, Scott LaFaro, Don Cherry, Charlie Haden, Eric Dolphy, Bobby Hutcherson and other leading west coast jazz artists.
 He also was a member of Gerald Wilson's big band.

 Career

 In 1960, Lloyd was invited to become music director of Chico Hamilton's group, when Eric Dolphy left to join Charles Mingus's band.
-The Hungarian guitarist Gábor Szabó, bassist Albert "Sparky" Stinson, and trombonist Charles Bohanan soon joined Lloyd in the band.
+The Hungarian guitarist Gábor Szabó, bassist Albert "Sparky" Stinson, and trombonist George Bohanon soon joined Lloyd in the band.
 Hamilton's albums on Impulse!, Passin' Thru and Man from Two Worlds, featured music arranged and written almost entirely by Lloyd.
 He collaborated with Nigerian drummer Babatunde Olatunji, with whom he played when he was not on the road with Hamilton.
 He joined the Cannonball Adderley Sextet in 1964, and performed with Nat Adderley, Joe Zawinul, Sam Jones and Louis Hayes.
 For two years he remained with Cannonball Adderley, whom he credits in his own development as a leader.

 In 1964, Lloyd signed with CBS Records and began to record as a leader.
 His Columbia recordings, Discovery!
 (1964), and Of Course, Of Course (1965), led to his being voted DownBeat magazine's "New Star."
 He was also one of the well known and notable supporting musicians of The Beach Boys in their live performances.
 Of Course, Of Course was reissued by Mosaic Records in 2006.

 In March 2021, Blue Note released Tone Poem, the third album by Charles Lloyd & the Marvels.
 In addition to three new Lloyd originals, it features compositions by Leonard Cohen, Ornette Coleman, Thelonious Monk, Bola de Nieve, and Gábor Szabó.